-Over time, many invalid or obsolete taskbar notification icons may show up in the “Customize notifications” or the “Select which icons appear on the Taskbar” page with invalid or missing icons.
+Over time, many invalid or obsolete taskbar notification icons may appear on the “Customize notifications” or the “Select which icons appear on the Taskbar” page with duplicate, invalid or missing icons.

 This article describes how to clear the past and current items list in the Customize Notifications dialog in Windows.
-Information and the script here applies to all versions of Windows, including Windows 10.
+Information and the script here apply to all versions of Windows, including Windows 10 and Windows 11.

 - Close all your running programs.

-You can see that the blank icons that appeared on the left, are also fixed.
+You can see that the blank icons on the left are also fixed.
 (Compare Snagit icons.)

 To clear the Customize Notifications items list manually using the Registry Editor, follow these steps: